Ketan-Mane/G_Drive_Clone/README.md

 - Support for **nested folders** and files (hierarchical structure).
 - Move and copy files/folders using **drag & drop** or action buttons.
 - Trash bin: **Move to Trash, Restore, Delete Permanently**.
+- **Download single/multiple files or entire folders as a ZIP archive.**

 ### 🖼️ Preview & Thumbnails
 - Preview files directly in the app: